 Initially, your PIN should be the numeric representation of your month and day of birth.
 For example, if you were born on April 27, your PIN would be 0427.
 For your security, when using VIP for the first time, you will be required to immediately change your PIN.
 Be prepared to choose another four-digit PIN that you will be able to recall.
-Information and assistance with your VIP PIN can be found <a href="https://example.com/here-example.com/her
+Information and assistance with your VIP PIN can be found here.